lxzxl/tradingview_wiki/Saving-and-Loading-Charts.md

 ## Predefined REST API

 The library supports a predefined REST API to save chart layouts and study templates on your server.
 It sends requests in a certain format that is described below.
-We provide an example of the server-side storage that is a good point to start from.
+We provide an example of server-side storage that is a good point to start from.

 ### Example of a storage